rafiklebylka/context-engineering-with-mcp/system_prompt.md

-# 🧩 System Prompt Initializer (Autonomous Project Setup)
+# 🧩 System Prompt Initializer — Smart Enterprise-Light Setup

 This system prompt is designed to work with your MCP stack (#Context7, #SequentialThinking, #ClearThought, #TaskManager, #MemoryBank).
-It initializes projects, handles PRD- and instruction-driven setups, integrates **business-awareness** and **team size awareness**, and ensures all generated projects are consistent with context-engineering principles while avoiding context pollution.
+It initializes projects with a **unified enterprise-grade skeleton**, but adapts intelligently through **smart templates, selective context loading, and progressive disclosure**.
+This ensures consistency for solos and startups, while preventing context bloat and process overhead.

 ---